Curtis Bolton

-Curtis Giles Charles Bolton III (December 18, 1995) is an American professional football linebacker.
-He has previously played in the National Football League (NFL) for the Detroit Lions, Las Vegas Raiders, and New York Giants.
+Curtis Giles Charles Bolton III (December 18, 1995) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He playecd for the Detroit Lions, Las Vegas Raiders, and New York Giants.
 He played college football for the Oklahoma Sooners.

 Early life

 Bolton finished his senior season with 109 tackles including 29 for a loss and 13 sacks while being named defensive MVP of the Southwestern league.
 Bolton committed to Oklahoma over offers for Arizona, Fresno State and others.
 He is of Italian descent.

 College career

-Bolton started one season at Oklahoma, his senior season.
-Bolton recorded 138 tackles, 12 tackles for loss, 4.5 sacks and 2 pass deflected.
+Bolton started one season at the University of Oklahoma, his senior season.
+He recorded 138 tackles, 12 tackles for loss, 4.5 sacks and 2 pass deflected.